snewell/wlint/docs/wlint/punctuation-style.rst

 Options
 -------
--h, --help          Show this help message and exit.
---file FILE         Process a file.
-This is only necessary if an input file
+  -h, --help            show this help message and exit --file FILE           Process a file.
+This is only necessary if an input
-                    matches an argument (e.g., --help).
+                        file matches an argument (e.g., --help). (default:
+                        None)
+  --input-type INPUT_TYPE
---enable ENABLE     Rules to use when processing text.
-An asterisk (*) can
-                    be used for wildcard matching.
-[Default: all rules] --disable DISABLE   Rules to disable when processing text.
+                        Type of input file.
+Options are text (plain text) and tex (a (La)TeX document). (default: text) --enable ENABLE       Rules to use when processing text.
+An asterisk (\*) can be used for wildcard matching. (default: \*) --disable DISABLE     Rules to disable when processing text.
 If a rule is both enabled and disabled, disable takes precedence.
+                        (default: None)

 Checks